Does Medicare Cover Insulin?

 Key Takeaways

-Generally, Part B covers supplies that measure what insulin levels you need, while Part D covers supplies needed in the course of administering insulin.
+- Generally, Part B covers supplies that measure what insulin levels you need, while Part D covers supplies needed to administer insulin.

 Insulin is a naturally occurring hormone that helps release the energy your body needs to function properly.
 Many people with diabetes need insulin injections, which usually are covered by Medicare Part D as a part of Original Medicare or a Medicare Advantage plan.